 Boat Safety Training Can Help You Avoid Becoming a Statistic

-Memorial Day is coming up, and a lot of people will be taking their boats out for the first time all summer.
+Summer is here, and a lot of people are out on their boats.
 According to a report from the U.S. Coast Guard:

-- 76% of all fatal boating accident victims drowned, and of those, almost 84% were not wearing a life jacket.
+- Almost 76% of all fatal boating accident victims drowned, and of those, almost 84.5% were not wearing a life jacket.

-- Operator inattention, operator inexperience, improper lookout, machinery failure and excessive speed rank as the top five primary contributing factors in accidents.
+- Operator inattention, improper lookout, operator inexperience, machinery failure and alcohol use rank as the top five primary contributing factors in accidents.

 Given this information, it's smart to know and abide by the rules of safe boating before you head out on the open water.

 Before the boat leaves the dock, make sure it is equipped with these items in case of emergency: